We are going to explore the difference between VT vs VOO:

 More important is being able to achieve the asset allocation you desire. (international vs domestic).

 VT’s equal Admiral Fund is the Vanguard Total World Stock Index Fund Admiral Shares (VTWAX).

 Vanguard’s VT aims to track the FTSE Global All Cap Index, covering international and domestic equities.
 VT has the potential for high growth but comes with risks from emerging markets.

 As you can see, VT has had strong growth over the last 10 years.

 Moving on, here are the top 10 holdings for VT:

-VT is primarily made up of Apple, Microsoft, Google, Amazon, and Tesla.
+VT primarily comprises Apple, Microsoft, Google, Amazon, and U.S. dollars.

 VT has about $32 billion in net assets.

 It has underperformed over the last 10 years, but again there is no guarantee the next 10 years look the same.

 VOO and VT are exchange-traded funds (ETFs), so there is no minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance.